 “Of course,” he said as they walked back to the table.
 “So what else have you been up to?
 Is this your house?
 Why do you live in Morocco, of all places?”

 “No, this is Nathan’s house.
 This is where he came after he left the Death Eaters, when Voldemort was still powerful, and he moved here so Voldemort wouldn’t find him.
 When Voldemort disappeared, Nathan just stayed here rather than returning to England, because his whole life was here.
 I’m just visiting with my family.”

 “Your family…” he said dully.
 “You’re married now.”
 It wasn’t really a question, he just stated it.

-“Right,” said Melanie.
-“I married Luke Wilcox, he was a Ravenclaw in our year at Hogwarts.”
+“Right,” said Melanie after a pause.
+“I married Archie Summerby, he was a Hufflepuff a couple of years ahead of us at Hogwarts.
+He was one of my best friends when I was in fifth year.”
 It felt odd to discuss her husband with the man she would have married had everything not fallen apart all those years ago…

-Sirius sighed.
-“I remember him,” he said quietly, scowling.
-He walked by the table in silence, away from her.
+Sirius sighed and said nothing.
+He walked by the table in silence, away from her, a scowl deepening on his face.
 Melanie could sense him closing off to sulk silently by the window.
 But she didn’t want him to be angry with her.

 “What?” he said agitatedly, still evading looking at her.

 Melanie walked back into the kitchen and rummaged in the pile of papers on the table.
 “Look.
 I still have this,” she said, drawing out the picture of herself and Sirius in the leaves and handed it to him.
 “I didn’t forget, you know.
 I tried to, but… part of me still loved you, even though I knew I shouldn’t.
-I hated that I kept hanging on… Even after what I’d heard you had done, on the worst day of my life, I couldn’t get rid of everything; for the longest time I kept telling myself it wasn’t true.”
+I hated that I kept hanging on… Even after what I’d heard you had done, I couldn’t get rid of everything; for the longest time I kept telling myself it wasn’t true.”